AdrienRIAUX/ml-projects/README.md

 # Machine learning project

+## Introduction

-Here you will find my academic project on machine learning issues and some Kaggle project.
+This repository contains different projects, each with its own folder.
+You will find my academic, Kaggle, UCI... projects on machine learning issues.
-I mostly use Python to code on notebook.
-Nevertheless you can find R code too (to visualize result, please use .md file for R notebook).
+I mainly use Python to code my notebooks.
+Nevertheless you can find R code too, to view the result on GitLab/GitHub of the R notebooks, please use the markdown file (.md) which has the same name as the R notebook (.Rmd).

-Academic project :
+List of the project:
 - Car performance project
 - Diabetic retinopathy debrecen project

-Kaggle project :
 - Heart disease project
 - Spam email detection project
 - Star classification project
 - Churn prediction project
 - House price project (work in progress)

+## ML techniques

+You will find both **supervised learning** and **unsupervised learning** in the different projects.
+Basic machine learning techniques are used to obtain results such as linear regression, decisions tree, random forest, ensemble learning, dimensionality reduction, clustering, SVM...

+## Folder template

+If it is a Python code:
+- notebook.ipynb
+- data.txt/.csv/...

+If it is a R code:
+- images_folder
+- notebook.Rmd
+- notebook.md
+- data.txt/.csv/...

+## Contact information

+You can contact me on [LinkdIn](https://www.linkedin.com/in/adrien-riaux/) or using my email address: adrien.riaux@efrei.net